Blast shelter

-A blast shelter is a place where people can go to protect themselves from blasts and explosions, like those from bombs, or in hazardous worksites, such as on oil and gas refineries or petrochemical facilities.
-It differs from a fallout shelter, in that its main purpose is to protect from shock waves and overpressure instead of from radioactive precipitation, as a fallout shelter does.
+A blast shelter is a structure designed to protect occupants from blasts and explosions, like those caused by bombs or hazardous worksites such as oil and gas refineries or petrochemical facilities.
+It differs from a fallout shelter in that its main purpose is to protect from shock waves and overpressure instead of from radioactive precipitation.
 It is also possible for a shelter to protect from both blasts and fallout.

-Blast shelters are a vital form of protection from nuclear attacks and are employed in civil defense.
+Blast shelters are a vital form of protection against nuclear attacks, airstrikes, and floods, and are employed in civil defense.
 There are above-ground, below-ground, dedicated, dual-purpose, and potential blast shelters.
-Dedicated blast shelters are built specifically for the purpose of blast protection (see bunker).
-Dual-purpose blast shelters are existing structures with blast-protective properties that have been modified to accommodate people seeking protection from blasts.
-Potential blast shelters are existing structures or geological features exhibiting blast-protective properties that have potential to be used for protection from blasts.
+Dedicated blast shelters are built specifically for blast protection (see bunker).
+Dual-purpose blast shelters are existing structures with blast-protective properties that have been modified to accommodate people seeking blast protection.
+Potential blast shelters are existing structures or geological features with blast-protective properties that can be used to protect against blasts.

 Design

 Blast doors in a missile control bunker at Minot Air Force Base, North Dakota.

 The 25-ton blast door in the Cheyenne Mountain nuclear bunker is the main entrance to another blast door (background) beyond which the side tunnel branches into access tunnels to the main chambers.

 Blast shelters deflect the blast wave from nearby explosions to prevent ear and internal injuries to people sheltering in the bunker.
 While frame buildings collapse from as little as 3 psi (20 kPa) of overpressure, blast shelters are regularly constructed to survive several hundred psi.
 This substantially decreases the likelihood that a bomb can harm the structure.

 The basic plan is to provide a structure that is very strong in compression.
 The actual strength specification must be done individually, based on the nature and probability of the threat.
-A typical specification for heavy civil defence shelter in Europe during the Cold war was an overhead explosion of a 500 kiloton weapon at the height of 500 meters.
-Such a weapon would be used to attack soft targets (factories, administrative centres, communications) in the area.
+A typical specification for a heavy civil defense shelter in Europe during the Cold War was an overhead explosion of a 500-kiloton weapon at a height of 500 meters.
+Such a weapon would be used to attack soft targets (factories, administrative centers, communications) in the area.

-Only the most heavy bedrock-shelters would stand a chance of surviving.
+Only the most heavily bedrock-sheltered would stand a chance of surviving.
 However, in the countryside or in a suburb, the likely distance to the explosion is much larger, as it is improbable that anyone would waste an expensive nuclear device on such targets.
 The most common purpose-built structure is a steel-reinforced concrete vault or arch buried or located in the basement of a house.

-Most expedient blast shelters are civil engineering structures that contain large buried tubes or pipes such as sewage or rapid transit tunnels.
-Even these, nonetheless, require several additions to serve properly: blast doors, air-filtration and ventilation equipment, secondary exits, and air-proofing.
+Most expedient blast shelters are civil engineering structures that contain large buried tubes or pipes, such as sewage or rapid transit tunnels.
+Even these, however, require several additions to function properly: blast doors, air filtration and ventilation equipment, secondary exits, and air-proofing.